Erlaubnis/url-shorter/README.md

 ## Step 3:
 `npm start`

+### Preview

+The Backend is currently in use in the URL Shortener [SMOOL](https://smool.xyz/).
+The Frontend of Smool, is built with React.

 # License
 This Project is licensed under the MIT License, read more in the [License](LICENSE) file.